-Table 4 Overview of pro Table 4 Overview of pros and cons of merging ECodesign and Energy Labelling Directives Arguments in favour of merging Arguments against merging Need to have one and ELD Need to have one to align requirem given product green Would make sen se to have common ods and documentation ormats eent in market If this is the only reason for changing the ED, it would involve losing the current comitology procedure that is highly valued by most stakeholders.
+Table 6 6 Overview of pros and cons of merging ECodesign and Energy Labelling Directives Argum ents in favour of merging Arguments against merging • • • Should lead to efficiency in the process Need to have one working plan for ED and ELD Need to have one process for ED and ELD to align requirements and planning for a given product group Would make sense to have common calculation methods and documentation requirements / formats Will effect alignment in market surveillance procedure If this is the only reason for changing the ED, it would involve losing the current comitology procedure that is highly valued by most stakeholders.
 Depending on the decision on scope extension the scope of both Directives could differ (ErPs vs all products) Not all products require both ED and ELD.
 Scope of product groups may vary between ED and ELD (for ED narrower scope to regulate products with the same functionality, for ELD broader scope in order to compare products).